Shamanthkrishna/WebDevTutorialProjects/README.md

 - W3 Schools-Javascript(https://www.w3schools.com/js/default.asp): Basics of Javascript
 - ...

+### Contribution Guidelines
+If you'd like to contribute or have suggestions, feel free to open an issue or submit a pull request.
 Feel free to explore these tutorials to deepen your understanding and enhance your skills!